 Road safety and cycling: Overview

-- The life years gained due to the health and fitness benefits of cycling in Britain outweigh the life-years lost through injuries by a factor of around 20:1; and one cyclist is killed on Britain’s roads for every 27.7 million miles travelled by cycle.
+- The life years gained due to the health and fitness benefits of cycling in Britain outweigh the life-years lost through injuries by a factor of around 20:1.

-- 67% of non-cyclists in Britain, however, feel that it is too dangerous for them to cycle on the roads; and very nearly half (48%) of those who do cycle share this view.
+- However, around 59% of non-cyclists in Britain feel that it is too dangerous for them to cycle on the roads.

 - Overall, the UK has a good road safety record - but for cycle safety in particular, it is one of the poorer performing countries in Europe.